vertica/vertica-python/README.md

 # Server enables binary transfer
 with vertica_python.connect(**conn_info) as conn:
+    cur = conn.cursor()
     ...
 ```

+Ideally, the output data should be the same for these two formats.
+However, there are edge cases:
+- FLOAT data: binary format offers slightly greater precision than text format.
+E.g. `select ATAN(12.345)` returns 1.48996835348642 (text) or 1.489968353486419 (binary)
+- TIMESTAMPTZ data: text format always use the session timezone, but binary format might fail to get session timezone and use local timezone.

 #### Set Properties with Connection String
 Another way to set connection properties is passing a connection string to the keyword parameter `dsn` of `vertica_python.connect(dsn='...', **kwargs)`.
 The connection string is of the form: